 The Children's & Teen Choice Book Awards is the only national book awards program where the winning titles are selected by children and teens.
 Last year, over 1,000,000 votes were cast by young readers!

 The 7th Annual Children's & Teen Choice Book Awards

-From Tuesday, March 25 to Monday, May 12, 2014, kids & teens will be able to vote at ccbookawards.com (new, interactive site coming soon!) for their favorite author, illustrator, and book of the year.
-The finalists, also chosen by young readers, will be announced in February.
+From Tuesday, March 25 to Monday, May 12, 2014, kids & teens will be able to vote at ccbookawards.com for their favorite author, illustrator, and book of the year.

 Launched in 2008 by the Children's Book Council and Every Child A Reader, The Children’s & Teen Choice Book Awards program was created to provide young readers with an opportunity to voice their opinions about the books being written for them and to help develop a reading list that will motivate children to read more and cultivate a love of reading.

 Finalist Selection Process

 For those of you who have expressed concerns about this year's finalists, please read this letter from the Children's Book Council and Every Child a Reader.

 The finalists for Book of the Year in the Kindergarten to Second Grade, Third Grade to Fourth Grade, and Fifth Grade to Sixth Grade categories are the books that received the highest number of votes in the IRA-CBC Children's Choices program.